jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 ### Unit Testing in This Tech Challenge

 Unit testing is a required part of this tech challenge.
-There are not specific requirements for exactly how you must write your unit tests, but keep the following in mind as you go through the
+There are no specific requirements for exactly how you must write your unit tests, but keep the following in mind as you go through the
 challenge: